The Principal Principle: Focus on MICs

 The door to a bank vault.
 One way to know that technical debt differs from financial debt is that banks aren’t involved in any way.
 Treating technical debt as if it had anything in common with financial debt—beyond our own sense of obligation—is a shortcut to real trouble.
 Remember the Principal Principle.

-MICs on technical debt can vary dramatically.
-For assets that aren’t undergoing maintenance or enhancement, the MICs can be Zero for extended periods.
-And for retiring assets, any technical debt they carry can vanish when the asset passes out of service.
+With technical debt, MICs can vary dramatically.
+For assets that aren’t being maintained or enhanced, the MICs can be Zero for extended periods.
+For retiring assets, their technical debt can vanish when the asset is retired.
 For other assets, MICs can be dramatically higher—beyond the total cost of replacing the asset.

-Most people regard the sole effect of MICs as reduction in engineering productivity.
+Most people regard MICs as being restricted to productivity problems among engineers.
 I take a different approach.
-I include in MICs anything associated with technical debt and which depresses net income.
-That would include lost or delayed revenue, increased expenses—anything.
-For example, suppose technical debt causes a two-month delay in reaching a market.
-IN that case, its effect on revenues can be substantial for years to come.
+I include in MICs anything that depresses net income—lost or delayed revenue, increased expenses, anything.
+For instance, if technical debt causes a two-month delay in reaching a market, its effect on revenues can be substantial for years to come.
 I regard all of that total effect as contributing to MICs.

 So the Principal Principle is that a focus on Principal can be your undoing.
-Focus on MICs instead.
+Focus on MICs.
 Drive them to Zero and keep them there.

 Other posts in this thread